RodAcevedoF/PhoneListJson/README.md

 ## ✍️ Author

 **Rodrigo A.**
-📍 Toronto / Spain
+📍 Spain / Germany
-💻 [LinkedIn, GitHub, or other links if you'd like to add them]
+💻 www.linkedin.com/in/rodrigoacevedodev